At the first sign of pain – act immediately!

-The Helica system uses a single use probe which enters the peritoneum (tummy) during a laparoscopic examination if endometriosis is present.
-Helium gas and low electrical alternating current is used to destroy with ionising beam (spark).
+The Helica system uses a single use probe which enters the peritoneum (tummy) during a laparoscopic examination.
+If endometriosis is present, helium gas and low electrical alternating current is used to destroy the diseased cells with an ionising beam (spark).
 Non-touch heat is used to destroy endometrial deposits.

-Endometriosis is a common condition and believed to affect 1 in 10 women of childbearing age.
-It occurs when tissue similar to that found in the uterus’ lining is found outside of its usual place.
+Endometriosis is a very common condition and affects 1 in 10 women of childbearing age.
+It occurs when tissue similar to that found in the uterus’ lining is found outside its usual place.

 The primary symptom of endometriosis is pelvic pain, often associated with menstrual periods.
-Sufferers of endometriosis usually report menstrual pain as more severe than usual, this pain also may vary over time.
+Sufferers of endometriosis usually report menstrual pain as more severe than usual, and may also vary over time.
 However, this pain isn’t necessarily a reliable indicator of the extent of the condition.
 It is possible to have mild endometriosis but severe pain and vice versa.

 Common signs and symptoms of endometriosis include: